jtomassoni/family-history/README.md

 TODO
 ----

+add belp button to gallery ans other pages
 *   make sure hover,disable, etc status effects work for all buttons
 *   upload all the content
 *   parse it for stories